What is an LLC Managing Partner? (What You Should Know)

 Manager VS Member-Managed LLC

-The Tax Managing Partner is different depending on whether your LLC is Member-Managed or Manager-Managed.
+The managing member will depend on whether your LLC is Member-Managed or Manager-Managed .

 Another way to determine if you have a Manager or an Operating Member is by looking at what the Operating Agreement of your LLC states.